When you move to Mexico, it is important to get a handle on healthcare.

 Second, although they are advertised as free, the reality is that those who go with INSABI and IMSS often need to pay for medicine and supplies out of pocket.

-Third, it is a public healthcare, so be prepared to wait in long lines when you go to INSABI or IMSS hospitals.
+Third, as in many public healthcare systems around the world, waiting periods are to be expected, so be prepared to wait in long lines when you go to INSABI or IMSS hospitals.

 Expats that have access to INSABI or IMSS services don’t necessarily need to get health insurance in Mexico.
 However, if you would prefer to have access to better facilities, with no wait times, and your choice of doctor, private health insurance may be for you.